11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 What to know: If your taco seasoning or marinade calls for smoked paprika, and if you have cumin, cayenne, and regular or sweet paprika on hand, you can create a similar taste.

-How to substitute: Combine a pinch of regular paprika, cumin, and a small dash of cayenne to take the heat up a notch.
+How to substitute: Combine a pinch of regular paprika, cumin, and a small dash of cayenne to turn up the heat.
 Adjust to taste.

 7. Hot Sauce or Tomato Sauce